Kärin Nickelsen

 Kärin Nickelsen (born 1972) is a German historian of science whose works have included books on eighteenth-century botanical illustration, photosynthesis, and life-support systems for human spaceflight.
-She is a professor at Ludwig Maximilian University of Munich.
+She is a professor at LMU Munich.

 Education and career

 Nickelsen earned a diploma at the University of Göttingen in 1999, and completed her Ph.D. in 2002 at the University of Bern in Switzerland.
 She became an assistant professor at the University of Bern, was promoted to associate professor in 2006, and completed a habilitation there in 2010.
-In 2011 she took her present position as professor for the History of Science at Ludwig Maximilian University of Munich.
+In 2011, she took her present position as professor for the History of Science at LMU Munich.